kaizen-ai/kaizenflow/documentation/general/code_style.md

     -   [https://en.wikipedia.org/wiki/Hungarian_notation]
     -   [https://stackoverflow.com/questions/111933]

+-   E.g., instead of `categories_list`, use `categories`, and instead of `stopwords_dict`, use `stopwords`

+    -   Variable names should refer to what they mean and not how they are implemented
+    -   What if one decides to store data in a `pd.Series` instead of a `list`?
+        With Hungarian notation, the name of the var needs to be changed everywhere.

 -   We are not at Microsoft in the 80s: don't use it

 ## No code stutter